 Many New Jersey cities, like Newark, are heat islands.
 To reduce the heat island effect, DEP and partners across the state have been working together to improve parks with new landscaping or features.
 The NJ Tree Foundation recently partnered with the PSEG Foundation and Arbor Day Foundation to plant 30 trees in Ivy Hill Park in Newark.
 In January 2023, DEP also announced a \$355,500 grant through the Natural Climate Solutions Grant Program to the City of Linden for an urban tree restoration project that will plant 540 trees across eight Blue Acres-acquired and three Green Acres-funded city lots, minimizing the heat island effect while simultaneously removing carbon from the atmosphere, creating wildlife habitat, and enhancing greenspace for an environmental justice community.
-In the same partners across eight Blue Acres-acquired and three Green Acres-funded city lots, minimizing the heat island effect while simultaneously removing carbon from the atmosphere, creating wildlife habitat, and enhancing greenspace for an environmental justice community.

 Amenities within parks, like pools and splashpads, are important recreational elements that can also reduce the number of heat-related illnesses in urban areas.
-In Camden, Green Acres pledged \$1.8 million to help renovate Whitman Park; the project includes a spray pad and covered pavilion for community members to cool down during high-temperatures days.20
+In Camden, Green Acres pledged \$1.8 million to help renovate Whitman Park; the project includes a spray pad and covered pavilion for community members to cool down during high-temperatures days.